Venous Leak Treatment

 If you suspect venous leakage, consult a healthcare professional or a sexual medicine specialist for proper diagnosis and treatment.
 According to Dr. Amjad, our urologist at Dot Clinics, surgical procedures such as vein embolization or venous ligation surgery are the best options for a permanent cure of venous leak ED.
 Oral ED medications and non-surgical options like P-Shot and Shockwave therapy are also effective if the patient does not have a serious condition.

-How Common is Venous Leak by Age?
+How Common is Venous Leak ED by Age?

-Venous leak can occur in men of all ages, but its frequency varies by age group.
+Venous leak ED can occur in men of all ages, but its frequency varies by age group.
 Studies suggest that among men below 45 years of age, approximately 12% may experience venous leak.
 In men older than 45 years, the frequency increases to around 20%.
 Thus, the condition becomes more common with increasing age, although younger patients are not immune to it.

 Venous Leak Symptoms